eleanor-em/extra-dimensional-box/README.md

 ## Building instructions
+Uses Java 11.
 A simple `mvn package` should do the trick to build the project.
 No tests yet, sorry!

 The main class is located at `unimelb.bitbox.app.PeerApp`.
 To run the jar, run `java -cp target/bitbox-0.0.1-SNAPSHOT.jar unimelb.bitbox.app.PeerApp` from the `BitBox` directory of the repository after building.